New Approach to the Stability of Chemical Reaction Networks: Piecewise Linear in Rates Lyapunov Functions: Introduction

 \section{Introduction}

-The study of the dynamic behavior of complex (or chemical) reaction networks (CRNs) had its earlier results in the thermodynamics and chemical engineering literature \cite{horn72,clarke80,feinberg95}, and it recently has sparked a growing interest in the control and systems society \cite{bastin99,sontag01,haddad09,angeli09tut} especially in the light of the challenges posed by the emerging field of molecular systems biology, where one of main goals is to understand the cell behavior and function at the level of chemical interactions, and, in particular, the characterization of qualitative features of dynamical behavior (stability, periodic orbits, chaos, etc.).
+The study of the dynamic behavior of Chemical (or complex) Reaction Networks (CRNs) finds its roots in Boltzmann's $H$-theorem \cite{tolman38} and the subsequent chemical engineering literature \cite{horn72,clarke80,feinberg95}.
+Recently, this area has sparked a growing interest in the control and systems community \cite{bastin99,sontag01,haddad09,angeli09tut}.
+This is especially in the light of the challenges posed by the emerging field of molecular systems biology.
+In this respect, one of the main goals is to understand the cell behavior and function at the level of chemical interactions and, in particular, the characterization of qualitative features of dynamical behavior (stability, periodic orbits, chaos, etc.) resulting from such interactions.

-However, a major difficulty in this field is the very large degree of uncertainty inherent in models of cellular biochemical networks.
+However, a major difficulty in this field is the very large degree of uncertainty inherent in the models of cellular biochemical networks.
 Thus, it is imperative to develop tools that are ``robust'' in the sense of being able to provide useful conclusions based only upon information regarding the qualitative features of the network, and not the precise values of parameters or even the specific form of reaction kinetics.
-Of course, this goal is often unachievable, since dynamical behavior may be subject to bifurcation phenomena which are critically dependent on parameter values.
+Of course, this goal is often unachievable, since the dynamical behavior may be subject to bifurcation phenomena which are critically dependent on parameter values.

-Nevertheless, research by many \cite{horn72,feinberg95}, \cite{clarke80}, \cite{sontag01}, \cite{angeli08,angeli10} has resulted in the identification of classes of chemical reaction networks for which it is possible to check important dynamical properties such as stability, monotonicity, persistence, etc based on structural information only, and regardless of the parameters involved.
-In this work, we follow this line of research by establishing stability for a wide class of chemical reaction networks.
+Nevertheless, research by many \cite{horn72,feinberg95}, \cite{clarke80}, \cite{sontag01}, \cite{angeli08,angeli10} has resulted in the identification of classes of chemical reaction networks for which important dynamical properties such as stability, monotonicity, persistence, etc can be checked based on structural information only regardless of the parameters involved.
+In this work, we follow this line of research by investigating stability properties for a wide class of chemical reaction networks.